Disease and Drug Information

 Invasive lobular carcinoma

-Invasive lobular carcinoma (ILC) starts in the milk-producing glands (lobules) and can spread to other parts of the body.
+Invasive lobular carcinoma (ILC) starts in the milk-producing glands (lobules) and can spread to the lymph nodes and other parts of the body.
 It is the second most common form of invasive breast cancer, accounting for 10 to 15% of breast cancer cases.

 Invasive breast cancers will most likely require an oncology team to treat to create a treatment plan using one or more of the following: